Ecosystem Targets and Supporting Indicators

 The Sea Level Rise indicator shows the average sea level at a given point, over a year.
 This removes the influence of short term fluctuations in sea level caused by things like tides, storms, or seasons, and allows us to focus on the long term trend.

-Long term changes in sea level are primarily caused by changes in the average temperature of water in the ocean.
+Long term changes in sea level are primarily caused by water from melting glaciers and ice sheets as well as increases in the average temperature of water in the ocean.
 As the water warms, it expands.
 The change in volume for each gallon of water is very small, but the amount of water is very large (on the order of 350 quintillion gallons) so increasing ocean temperature by one degree can result in a substantial increase in the volume of the ocean, and therefore, the sea level.
-Changes in land ice cover also contribute to this (melting or forming of sea ice does not change global sea level appreciably, but melting land ice increases the amount of water in the oceans).
+Melting land ice, glaciers and ice shelves, are now the dominant cause of sea level rise, but formation or melting of sea ice has no effect on sea level.

 There are many other shorter-term factors that can influence the annual mean sea level, such as fluctuations in tidal cycles, particularly stormy years, or annual wind patterns, and these factors contribute to the annual variability in this indicator, but long term patterns are generally caused by changes in regional climate.

 It is important to understand regional changes in sea level (as opposed to simply going by global averages) for a number of reasons:

 1) Because sea level is influenced by many factors, regional climate and weather patterns can result in more or less severe changes in sea level rise in different regions, even nearby ones.
 For example, if regional wind patterns over Long Island Sound shifted from a pattern of predominantly westerly (from west to east) winds to easterly (east to west), we might expect the region to experience higher sea levels.
 A shift from southerly (south to north) winds to northerly (north to south) winds might produce an increase in sea level on Long Island, but a decrease in Connecticut.